-Operation of our DISH branded pay-TV service requires that we have adequate satellite transmission capacity for the programming that we offer.
+Operation of our DISH TV services requires that we have adequate satellite transmission capacity for the programming that we offer.
 While we generally have had in-orbit satellite capacity sufficient to transmit our existing channels and some backup capacity to recover the transmission of certain critical programming, our backup capacity is limited.